DIGITALOCEAN

 Design decision

-Through internal testing, we were finding it very difficult to recruit users for research in the time period we had, we landed on a Custom Test approach for the MVP.
-After release, when we had telemetry and usage data, we would have more data to inform how users were actually using metrics, instead of just guessing.
+While this audience wasn’t fully representative of our actual audience, it was the data we had at the time.
+We knew that after release, when we had telemetry and usage data, we would have more data to inform how users were actually using metrics, instead of just guessing.

 At this point, the evaluations concept had gone through several rounds of internal design critique, a quick and dirty usability test for content quality and structure, reviews from the DO employees who were pressure testing the partner platform while I was in design phase, and several reviews with PM, eng, and leadership.